noir-lang/noir/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 - `pair<StandardCircuit, StandardCircuit> StandardCircuit::unique_witness_ext(CircuitSchema circuit_info, Solver* s, TermType type, vector<str> equal_variables, vector<str> nequal_variables, vector<str> at_least_one_equal_variable, vector<str> at_least_one_nequal_variable)` that does the same but provides you with more flexible settings.
 - Same in `UltraCircuit`

-The return circuits can be useful, if you want to define some additional constraints, that are not covered by the the above functions.
+The return circuits can be useful, if you want to define some additional constraints, that are not covered by the above functions.
 You can call `s.check`, `s.model`, `smt_timer` or `default_model` further.

 ## 5. smt_util.hpp